:first-child pseudoclass and + combinator in IE7

-As of version 7, Internet Explorer (IE) supports :first-child CSS-selector and + combinator that allows to get HTML code much cleaner.
+As of version 7, Internet Explorer (IE) supports :first-child selector and sibling combinator (+) that allow to make HTML code much cleaner.

-There is limitation though: if HTML-code has a comment in place where browser expects to see an element according to CSS selector, IE7 will be “confused” and will not apply styles to actual element next to the comment.
+There is a limitation though: if HTML code has a comment in place where browser expects to see an element according to selector, IE7 will be “confused” and will not apply styles to the actual element located next to the comment.

-In the next example, styles will be applied to paragraphs in all popular browsers (including IE8), but not in IE7:
+In the following example, styles will be applied to paragraphs in all popular browsers (including IE8+), but not in IE7:

 <div>